smarnach/luckylensing/README.md

 Installation
 ------------

-First, make sure you have git installed and clone the repository by calling
+If you have git installed, you can clone the repository by calling

     git clone git://github.com/smarnach/luckylensing.git

+Alternatively, you can [download a tarball][10] of the current development version.

 Then, to compile the C library, run "make" in the distribution directory.
 If your processor supports the SSE3 instruction set, you